Effective lattice Hamiltonian for monolayer MoS2 : Tailoring electronic structure with perpendicular electric and magnetic fields: Introduction

-In this letter, we propose an effective model Hamiltonian governing the low-energy band structure of monolayer dichalcogenides and show that its electronic properties can be tuned by applying a perpendicular gate voltage (PGV).
-Although our analysis here is focused on ML-MDS, our approach can be easily generalized to other dichalcogenides systems MX$_2$.
-We obtain a seven band model (ignoring spin splitting) in which four of them are contributed mainly from Sulfur (S) $p$ orbitals and three remaining mostly originated from Molybdenum (Mo) $d$ hybrids.
-Our theory describes the conduction and spin-split valence bands in accordance with early theoretical studies~\cite{Bromely72}, recent density functional theory calculations~\cite{Kadantsev12} and shows energy corrections to the band structure by trigonal warping (TW).
+In this work, we propose an effective model Hamiltonian governing the low-energy band structure of monolayer TMDs and show that its electronic properties can be tuned by applying a perpendicular gate voltage.
+Although our analysis here is focused on ML-MDS, our approach can be easily generalized to other TMDs .
+We obtain a seven-band model (for each spin component) in which four of them are contributed mainly from sulfur (S) $p$ orbitals and the three remaining mostly originate from molybdenum (Mo) $d$ hybrids.
+Our theory describes the conduction and spin-split valence bands in accordance with early theoretical studies~\cite{Bromely72, matthesiss}, and recent density functional theory calculations~\cite{Kadantsev12,kang2013,ellis-all} and shows energy corrections to the band structure by trigonal warping.
 The physics of naonribbon, defects, impurities and so on can be studied by our lattice Hamiltonian.
-Intriguingly, our two-band model Hamiltonian incorporates new terms when the system is subjected to a perpendicular magnetic field.
-The latter gives a Zeeman-like interaction for valley which breaks the valley symmetry in contrast to~\cite{niu12}.
-Next, we introduce the effect of PGV which leads to shifts in chemical potentials of three sublayers consisting of one Mo and two S layers.
-We show that PGV leads to a splitting of two high energy bands originating from $p$ orbitals of S atoms.
-One of our main findings is the possibility of tailoring the band gap, effective masses and the valley splitting of the valence and conduction bands by varying the induced potentials in three sublayers.
+Intriguingly, our two-band model Hamiltonian incorporates terms which invalidate the massive Dirac fermion picture of the low-energy behavior in ML-MDS.
+When the system is subjected to a perpendicular magnetic field a Zeeman-like interaction for valleys breaks the valley degeneracy of Landau levels in contrast to the finding in Ref.~\onlinecite{niu12}.
+Next, we introduce the effect of a perpendicular gate voltage which leads to shifts in the chemical potentials of three sublayers consisting of one Mo and two S layers.
+We show that a perpendicular gate voltage leads to a splitting of high energy bands originating from the $p$ orbitals of S atoms.
+One of our main findings is the possibility of tailoring the band gap, effective masses and valley splitting of the valence and conduction bands by varying the induced potentials in the three sublayers.

+The paper is organized as follows.
+In Sec.~II we introduce a lattice model Hamiltonian and its low-energy two-band Hamiltonian that will be used in calculating the electronic properties.
+In Sec.~III we present our analytical and numerical results for the dispersion relation of the ML-MDS in the presence of a magnetic field or a perpendicular gate voltage.
+Section~IV contains a brief summary of our main results.